Job description

 How to apply

-We don’t want to make this process too complicated so please complete the application form and send this and a completed Equal Opportunities Monitoring Form, available in the description box above, to jobs@neweconomyorganisers.org.
+We don’t want to make this process too complicated so please complete this application form and send this and a completed Equal Opportunities Monitoring form to jobs@neweconomyorganisers.org.

 We will treat the data you provide in your application in accordance with our Privacy Policy.